tayduivn/ps-dev-agtb/CONTRIBUTING.md

 ```

 > Replace `master` with `7_1_x` if you are working on a bug fix
+> Note: After this if you do not see latest commits in your branch, then you may need to execute following:
+>       git pull --rebase upstream 7_1_x

 When doing the `rebase` command, you might have to fix merge conflicts. `git status` will show you the *unmerged* files.
 Resolve all the conflicts, then continue the rebase: